iOS 14 release date, beta, features and supported iPhones

 iOS 14 Messages

 The Messages app is getting a variety of updates, including the fact you can now pin conversations.
-Want to always have one particular person at the top of the app?
-Now you can.
+Want to always have one particular person at the top of your messaging app?
+Now, you can.

 Other improvements include 20 new hair and headwear styles for Memoji that allows you to better customize your character.
 There are also face coverings for those who want the 2020 look.